samerfarida/secure-bash-macos-ebook/ebook/index.md

 ## Why This Book?

-- **Written by a Security Architect** with over 11 years in IT and 7+ years in cybersecurity
+- **Written by a Security Architect** with over a decade of experience in IT and extensive focus on cybersecurity
 - **Enterprise-Tested** examples proven in production at scale
 - **Security-First** mindset built into every lesson
 - **macOS-Specific** tips, tricks, and gotchas throughout